pingan8787/awesome-ai-tools/README.md

 81. [Diffusion Land](https://www.diffusion.land/) 👉 Generated images with 1-click, using any model of your choice.

-82. [Diffusion Wallpaper](https://apps.apple.com/us/app/diffusion-wallpaper/id1663805511) 👉 ‎Generate desktop wallpapers with the power of AI Diffusion models.
+82. [Diffusion Wallpaper](https://apps.apple.com/us/app/diffusion-wallpaper/id1663805511) 👉 Generate desktop wallpapers with the power of AI Diffusion models.
 All generation is local so you can create wallpapers without limit!

 83. [DiscoDiffusion](http://discodiffusion.com/) 👉 Disco Diffusion v5.7 [Now with MiDaS (3D mode) not being broken] - Colaboratory

 84. [Discord Diffusion](https://autocode.com/stabilityai/templates/discord-diffusion/) 👉 Install Discord Diffusion: Bot for image generation via Stable Diffusion on Autocode

-85. [DRAI](https://apps.apple.com/us/app/drai-ai-image-generator/id1643729769) 👉 ‎Create your own masterpieces just through detailed description!
+85. [DRAI](https://apps.apple.com/us/app/drai-ai-image-generator/id1643729769) 👉 Create your own masterpieces just through detailed description!
 Within seconds AI generates an artwork based on your prompt.
 Enjoy!
-1. Tell AI your idea, describe what you would like to create.
-Or use our Prompt Generator and it will create a prompt for you!
-2. Choose a drawing style or type it,…

 86. [Draw Things](https://draw.nnc.ai/) 👉 Draw Things: AI-assisted Image Generation

-87. [Draw Things: AI Generation](https://apps.apple.com/us/app/draw-things-ai-generation/id6444050820) 👉 ‎Draw Things is a AI-assisted image generation tool to help you create images you have in mind in minutes rather than days.
+87. [Draw Things: AI Generation](https://apps.apple.com/us/app/draw-things-ai-generation/id6444050820) 👉 Draw Things is a AI-assisted image generation tool to help you create images you have in mind in minutes rather than days.
 Master the cast spells and your Mac will draw what you want with a few simple words.
-Draw Things runs locally on your phone to protect your privacy.

 88. [Dream](https://dream.ai/) 👉 Create beautiful artwork using the power of AI.
 Enter a prompt, pick an art style and watch WOMBO Dream turn your idea into an AI-powered painting in seconds.